CosmicDNA/touchscreen-stenography-keyboard/README.md

 ## Repository

-This code repository hosted at https://github.com/CosmicDNA/touchscreen-stenography-keyboard
+This code repository is hosted at https://github.com/CosmicDNA/touchscreen-stenography-keyboard

 ## Purpose of The Project

 The aim of this project is to render with React Three Fiber a usefull stenography touchscreen keyboard.
+So that users can safely send keystrokes to whichever computer running Plover they want.

 ## Deployed Application